Get flows & paywalls - iOS

-After you designed the visual part for your paywall with the new Paywall Builder in the Adapty Dashboard, you can display it in your mobile app.
-The first step in this process is to get the paywall associated with the placement and its view configuration as described below.
+After you designed your flow or Paywall Builder paywall, you can display it in your mobile app.
+The first step is to get the flow or paywall associated with the placement and its view configuration as described below.

 1. Create your products in the Adapty Dashboard.